 Spring & Summer 2018 - Discomfort

 Mark started experiencing discomfort this past spring with what we thought was maybe a torn muscle or a build of "something" higher up on his left butt cheek.
-He had met with his primary doctor from Park Nicollet in Shakopee, Dr. Rinowski, and schedule 8 physical therapy appointments, as well as Mark making an appointment with Dr. Hayostak, a chiropractor and acupuncturist.
+He had met with his primary doctor from Park Nicollet in Shakopee, Dr. Rinowski, and scheduled 8 physical therapy appointments, as well as Mark making an appointment with Dr. Hayostak, a chiropractor and acupuncturist.
 Nothing was giving him any relief and in fact the pain was increasing and the lump seemed to be increasing in size, as well.

 July 23, 2018 - MRI